Area fishing attracts an ever-growing number of enthusiasts

 Une truite arc-en-ciel capturée à la cuillère ondulante

-Rainbow trout caught with a wobbling spoon
+Rainbow trout caught with a rippling spoon

-A practice indirectly coming from Japan
+An indirect practice from Japan

-A necessary change of mentality
+A necessary change in mentality

-In France, the area has encountered several obstacles, including that of the mentality.
-It is very difficult in France to consider the tracking of rainbow trout as attractive.
-The ease of many fishermen and to denigrate this fish and to belittle the fishermen who practice the area, the "fishing in basin "âeuros¦ Force is to note that this fishing can prove to be much more technical and delicate than the tracking of wild fish, trout or carnivore included!
+In France, the area has come up against several obstacles, not least of which is the mentality.
+In France, it's very hard to see the pursuit of rainbow trout as attractive.
+It's easy for many anglers to denigrate this fish and to belittle those who fish in the area, the "bassine"...
+It has to be said that this type of fishing can be far more technical and delicate than stalking wild fish, including trout and carnivorous fish!

 Une énorme truite de réservoir